 Damián was quickly jolted back to reality when the bus stopped in Xicotopec.
 He wrestled his bag from the overhead rack and struggled through the crowd of passengers squeezing on.
-The bus continued another eighty kilometres to Poza Rica, an oil refining city near the coast of the Gulf of Mexico.
+The bus continued another eighty kilometres to Poza Rica, an oil refining city near the Gulf of Mexico.

 In Damián's eyes, Xicotopec never changed.
 He walked up the sloping street to the central square, where he always caught the tired La Union Transport bus that would carry him the final fifteen kilometres home.
 The interior of the bus was crammed, with more people riding precariously on the roof.
 Damián wedged himself inside, savouring the familiar sights and smells of the hardworking people he loved so well.
 His trip took fifty minutes to descend, through a long series of hairpin turns, from twelve hundred to six hundred metres above sea level.
 Squeals of protest from the overheated brakes became the music of the journey.

 At Atequexquitla, his home village, he wormed his way off the bus.
 For a moment, he stood in silence by the side of the road, watching the bus belch a dark cloud of exhaust as it laboured around the curve towards Loma Bonita.
 Damián felt stranded and helplessly alone—like a gladiator on the arena floor awaiting the arrival of his combatant.